JosvanGoor/ray-ez/readme.md

 * ! - This is implemented but not tested thouroughly
 * \* There is currently a problem with the functionality of this part

+## Memory management:

+#### Scene objects
+The scene objects are passed to rendermodels as pointer, but the rendermodel will never delete a scene object, as such a scene object may belong to more then 1 rendermodel at the same time and must be deleted manually after the rendermodels are unlinked.

+All pointers contained by the scene (shapes & lights) will be destroyed when the scene is destroyed.

+#### Material objects
+Material objects are owned by the Shape object that links to it, as such a material object should never be passed to more then 1 shape at a time.
+There is however one exception to this, The Triangle shape does not take ownedship of a material object.
+A triangle assumes the material object belongs to the mesh the triangle also belongs to and as such the destruction of the material is the responsibility of the mesh.

+For textures a system will be created so that materials can share textures without having ownedship (textures will be destroyed at another point at the end of runtime.)

 ## subsystems:
 The framework consists of a selection of classes catergorized by function.
-* !core: contains some generally used functions and the core class.
+* core: contains some generally used functions and the core class.
-* !!main: contians the main-function starting the everything.
+* main: contians the main-function starting the everything.

 ### Data
 This category contains classes to parse scenes.
 * !datanode: This class represents an array/object/value in an json file.
-* !!image: This class contains image data and read/write data.
+* image: This class contains image data and read/write data.
 * !json: This file contains json parsing functions
 * !stepdocument: This class contains functions used by parsers.